MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 The formula essentially does:
 - collect all available assets: deposits pending staking, less withdrawals pending, plus rending rewards, and the current staking.
-- transform them to USDT and sums up to get a single number: Total in USDT.
+- transform them to USDT and sum up to get a single number: Total in USDT.
 - allocate the Total in USDT optimally across all staking pools.
 - transform the allocated USDT amount back to the native tokens for the staking pools.
 <br><br>